customer7/ncn/src/site/notes/FAQ.md

 ## I am a teacher and I'd like to use the images for my class.

 Please feel free to use any of the images online for noncommercial purposes.
 Some of the images have watermarks on.
-If you are interested in getting a copy without watermarks, you can contact us at [contact@neurosurgerycases.com](mailto:contact@neurosurgerycases.com).
+If you are interested in getting a copy without watermarks, you can contact us [here](mailto:contact@neurosurgerycases.com).

 ---